lesliejwc/design-patterns/Strategy/README.md

 ### Application

-Where you have many any related classes known as the context that has one of many different behaviours known as strategies, you can configure a class to one of these many behaviours to suit the context of the situation.
+Where you have many related classes (context) that have one of many behaviours (strategies), you can configure a class to one of these many behaviours to suit the context of the situation.

 ### Notes